Military Divorce

 Over 185 Years of Combined Experience Practicing.

-Procedural Issues in a San Diego Military Divorce
+Challenges in Military Divorce

 Although in many respects the military divorce process is comparable to a civilian divorce, there are specific procedural concerns to tackle when at least one party is a serving military member.
-The US government has passed the SCRA (Service member's Civil Relief Act) to enable active military personnel to halt or temporarily delay civil proceedings against them, allowing them to focus on their immediate military obligations.
+The US government has passed the SCRA (Servicemembers Civil Relief Act) to enable active military personnel to halt or temporarily delay civil proceedings against them, allowing them to focus on their immediate military obligations.

 Since the SCRA applies to military divorce cases, it protects active duty military members in various ways, such as: